observatorycontrolsystem/ocs-authentication/README.md

 ### IsServer Permission

-This permission is used to allow the oauth server to call views within other applications, using its `OAUTH_SERVER_KEY`.
+This permission is used to allow the OAuth server to call views within other applications, using its `OAUTH_SERVER_KEY`.
 This key should be kept private and only known by the applications and Oauth server.
-This permission should be included as the permission class on any view you want only accessible by the Oauth server.
+This permission should be included as the permission class on any view you want only accessible by the OAuth server.

 ### IsAdminOrReadOnly Permission

-This permission is used to specify that a user has read only access to the safe endpoints if unauthenticated (like `GET`), and must be an admin user (`is_staff=True`) to access writable endpoints (like `POST` or `PUT`).
+This permission is used to specify that a user has read-only access to the safe endpoints if unauthenticated (like `GET`), and must be an admin user (`is_staff=True`) to access writable endpoints (like `POST` or `PUT`).
 This should be added to individual viewset classes as needed.

 ### Views

-This view is used by client applications to allow the Oauth server application to update the API token of a user when that user revokes their token and generates a new one.
+This view is used by client applications to allow the OAuth server application to update the API token of a user when that user revokes their token and generates a new one.
 This keeps the tokens in sync, so the user can use the same API token to authenticate any client application.
 To include this view in your client app, add this line to your `urlpatterns` in `urls.py`:

 ```
 from django.conf.urls import url, include